Prikaziuk/S3_loader/docs/setup.rst

 Optional
 ---------

-For pixel extraction Sentinel Application Platform (SNAP) with Sentinel-3 toolbox is required http://step.esa.int/main/download/snap-download/
+For pixel extraction
+    - Sentinel Application Platform (SNAP) with Sentinel-3 toolbox is required http://step.esa.int/main/download/snap-download/
+    - shapely package (for Windows from wheel is recommended) https://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely

 All operations require database connection, to view the SQLite database with GUI and export tables as csv you may use https://sqlitebrowser.org